rticommunity/rticonnextdds-examples/examples/connext_dds/flat_data_latency/c++11/README.md

     4.  publisher_plain

 3. (Publisher only) How long the examples should run, measured in samples (-s option).
-A value of '0' instructs the application to run forever; this is the default.
+The default is infinite.

 4. (Publisher only) The `<exec_time>` in seconds.